Lactic acidosis occurs when the body produces too much lactic acid and cannot metabolize it quickly enough. The condition can be a medical emergency.

 - nausea and vomiting

-Any of these symptoms could mean a life-threatening situation, and anyone who experiences one or more should call 911 or go to an emergency room right away.
+Anyone who experiences one or more of these symptoms should call 911 or go to an emergency room immediately.

 Other causes of lactic acidosis include: